 According to the Mass Save Program, One underrated energy-saving tip is to only heat the rooms that you are using.
 This is made difficult through a thermostat’s inability to isolate and heat specific rooms, but this can be sidestepped relatively easily.
 Crank down that thermostat, and invest in a couple of secondary heating sources.

 When looking to keep your home warm in the cold winter months, a wood-burning stove does the job fantastically while remaining relatively inexpensive.
 Space heaters are also a great option, as they have improved significantly in recent years, and a small heater can quickly warm an entire room.
 If you’re lucky enough to have a home with a fireplace in it, put it to good use — make sure it is properly cleaned before use to reduce the risk of a fire starting where you don’t want it to.

 Get The Most Out Of The Heat

 At night, draw your curtains so that there is a barrier between the warmth in your home and the cold glass of the window.
-Check to see if you have energy efficient windows and install them if you don’t, as they will quickly pay themselves off in energy savings.
-If your thermostat is programmable, set it to turn on just before you wake up instead of running through the night to maximize efficiency.
+Check to see if you have energy-efficient windows and install them if you don’t, as they will quickly pay themselves off in energy savings.
+If your thermostat is programmable, set it to turn on just before you wake up instead of running through the night to maximise efficiency.

 Seal Up Drafts And Air Leaks